VOLTTRON/volttron/docs/source/volttron-topics/VOLTTRON-releases/upgrading-versions.rst

        topics table instead of separate metadata table.
 SQLHistorians with version >= 4.0.0 can work with existing database with older schema however the historian agent code should be upgraded to newer version (>=4.0.0) to run with VOLTTRON 8 core.
+    4. VOLTTRON feature to run individual agents as unique Unix users is now named "agent-isolation-mode" and is consistently referred to using this name in code, configuration, and documentation.
+Before VOLTTRON 8.2 this configuration parameter was called "secure-agent-users" and related documentation referred to this mode as "secure mode".

 To upgrade: